 We receive commissions for purchases made through links in this post.

-However, every book on this list will help you learn and prepare for your tests and of course, make you a much better pilot.
+However, the private pilot study material on this list will help you learn and prepare for your tests and of course, make you a much better pilot.

 Private Pilot Manual by Jeppesen

 If you can only buy one private pilot book to aid you in your training this is it.

 This book covers a wide range of information you’ll need as a private pilot.
 Unlike many books that aren’t updated often, this one goes into details on more modern systems including all-glass cockpits, ADS-B, electronic flight bags and more.

 It goes beyond just being a ground school book.

 Another great feature of this book is the impressive illustrations.
 That may not sound all that exciting but illustrations and diagrams are a huge part of learning in flight training.
 So having ones that not only look good but also explain everything thoroughly are truly helpful in learning the concepts.